hashgraph/hedera-services/docs/autorenew-feature.md

 3. If the grace period also passes, permanently delete the entity from the ledger.
 4. The consensus timestamp of the autorenewal or autodeletion of the first entity will be 1 nanosecond after the consensus timestamp of the handled transaction.
 If Hedera Services autorenew or autodelete more than one entity in the same handled transaction, the consensus timestamp of the autorenewal or autodeletion of the next entity will be 1 nanosecond after that of the previous entity.

+For restart, reconnect and for controlling the pace of auto renewal/deletion, the following (long) values will be stored in the ledger state:
-For restart and reconnect: The last scanned entity must be in the state for synchronization.
+1. The last scanned entity
+2. The consensus timestamp of the last handled transaction
+3. The number of entities scanned in this second
+4. The number of entities changed (autorenewed/autodeleted) in this second

 ## Autorenewal record
 After autorenewing an entity, Hedera Services will generate a `TransactionRecord` that serves as an autorenewal record and contains the following: